You usually need your landlord's permission to make improvements to your private, council or housing association home.

 - energy efficient windows and doors

 You will need to cover the cost of these improvements.

 Improvements if you have a disability

 You have to ask your landlord to make reasonable changes for you.
-For example, you could ask to add a ramp over a small front doorstep.
+For example, you could ask to add a ramp to your home.

 An improvement may sometimes be needed to fix a repair problem or because there is a risk to your health and safety in the home if it's not done.

-If there's a risk to your health or safety, it's usually your landlord's responsibility to carry out the work that's needed.
+It's usually your landlord's responsibility to carry out the work that's needed if there's a:

 If you need to talk to someone, we’ll do our best to help